IBM/gguf/README.md

 - The IBM GGUF model needs to be referenced by an AI provider service (i.e., a local AI provider service) as a "supported" model.
 - The GGUF model is referenced by a public blog, tutorial, demo, or other public use case.
+    - Specifically, if the model is referenced in an  IBM [Granite Snack Cookbook](https://github.com/ibm-granite-community/granite-snack-cookbook)

 In addition, models should be canonically hosted in an official IBM's repository.
 Currently, this includes the following: